kdeldycke/mail-deduplicate/README.rst

 Maildir Deduplicate
 ===================

-Command-line tool to deduplicate mails from a set of maildir folders.
+Command-line tool to deduplicate mails from a set of mbox files and/or maildir folders.

 Stable release: |release| |versions| |license| |dependencies|